 Start Budgeting Early

 Budgeting is tricky when you are younger and just starting in your life.
-You may be carrying student debt and renting an apartment while your salary is at the beginner’s level.
+You may carry student debt and rent an apartment while your salary is at the beginner’s level.
 On the other hand, you have fewer costs to monitor, making it an excellent lifelong habit.
 Use it as a motivational tool to save more and spend less.
 Be diligent in improving your money management skills.